LorenzoPiombini/Database/README.md

   - WRITE expects three arguments *file name*, *paramters string* and the *key* for the record that we want to write to file.
     - this command will list write data to the file specified.
     - if you execute WRITE with no arguments will display the usage instruction.
+  - UPDATE expects three arguments *file name*, *paramters string* and the *key* for the record that we want to update in the file.
+    - this command will update the record specified.
+    - if you execute UPDATE with no arguments will display the usage instruction.

 you need root privilege to run the install and clean rules.